teufel0369/Turing-Compiler/README.md

 # Turing-Compiler
-Compiler for the Turing programming language
+Compiler written in C for the Turing programming language